abodzsar29/exam-hall-seating-arranger/README.md

-# Junior Software Developer Screening Test
+# Take-Home Assignment for an English Motorsport Firm for a Junior Software Developer position

 ## Overview